International Schools Award Info

 The first thing you will need is an International Schools Policy and an International Schools Coordinator.
 It is really helpful if the whole school - staff, pupils, parents and governors - is willing to embrace an international approach and ethos and that the ISA Coordinator is given opportunities to organise training and planning meetings where everyone's ideas, resources and international contacts and links can be shared.
 The British Council International Schools' Online webpages provide excellent resources to support initial action plans and applications.
 It also provides ideas, templates and exemplars to assist schools to develop their own international dimension.

 The British Council Schools' Online website also offers a range of resources to support schools to find international partner schools, also a key element in applying for the International Schools Award.
 This is a useful page here.

 Below are some documents and examples of plans that have informed Ferring CE Primary's quest for ISA Reaccreditation this year which may be helpful.
-Also included is a pdf version of our successful ISA application/impact evaluation from 2014 and our current application which is in process.
+Also included is a pdf version of our successful ISA application/impact evaluation from 2014 and 2018.

 |Autumn 1 Geography MTP Algeria.docx||Download|